After-Shock/Cloudbox-wiki/Prerequisites.md

     ![](http://i.imgur.com/cRIo3lQ.png)

     <a id="note1" href="#note1ref"><sup>1</sup></a> Although these folders are not meant to be changed, you may have other subfolders within Movies and TV, but will require further editing of settings <link to unionfs_cleaner and plex_autoscan configs editing page>.

+## 4. Plex.tv account

+* You'll need a Plex account (it's free).
+If you don't already have one, please visit http://www.plex.tv and create one.